noah-nuebling/mac-mouse-fix/Acknowledgements.md

 Lots of generous people bought me milkshakes on PayPal when Mac Mouse Fix was still entirely free.
 As thanks, I will provide you with a free license.
 Just shoot me an email with "Free License" in the subject and attach a screenshot of your donation.
 Thank you!

+*I might be slow to respond.
+If you already bought the app, just let me know the email that you bought the app with, and I will refund you.*

 <!-- It's truly incredibly helpful to have some predictable monthly income. -->

 ## 👾 Other Software